s-gv/android-vmic/README.md

 Write raw PCM data to file from UDP packets
 -------------------------------------------

-Use netcat to listen on a port for UDP packets and write the raw PCM samples to a file:
+Use socat to listen on a port for UDP packets and write the raw PCM samples to a file:
 ```
-nc -l -u -p 9009 > rawdata.pcm
+socat udp4-listen:9009 - > rawdata.pcm
 ```